 One alternative is to invest in an offshore development team: a handpicked team of engineers who are employed full-time by your company, but based ‘offshore’ in another country.

-You might think that if finding good developers in the US or the UK is difficult, then moving further abroad will be even harder.
+You might think that if finding good developers for your custom software development in the US or the UK is difficult, then moving further abroad will be even harder.
 Turns out, it’s quite the opposite.

 India produces roughly 1.5 million engineers every year – a number that is unrivalled across the globe.
 Not only that, but these engineers are highly-trained, experienced, and fluent in English.
 Because the talent pool is so huge and largely untapped, you’re guaranteed to find the skills you need in these young tech economies.